ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-ram3.md

 ### Connect to Gadi

-Follow the instructions [Connecting to Gadi on the Run models using Rose/Cylc page](rose_cylc/#connecting-to-gadi).
+Follow the instructions in [Connecting to Gadi on the Run models using Rose/Cylc page](rose_cylc/#connecting-to-gadi).
 If you choose to connect via the ARE VDI, note the following changes required before you launch the VDI session.

 #### Changes required if launching ARE VDI session